With war clouds gathering in Europe, Sopwith needed to find larger premises to meet the increased demands for new lighter than air machines.

 A further 4,200 Sopwith designed aircraft were also built in France.

-Sopwith’s chief test pilot Harry Hawker, together with Thomas Sopwith, Fred Sigrist and Bill Eyre had created a new firm, starting afresh from the Canbury Park Road premises building a string of world-class biplane light bombers and fighters including the Fury, Demon, Hart and Hind designed by Sydney Camm.
+Sopwith’s chief test pilot Harry Hawker, together with Thomas Sopwith, Fred Sigrist and Bill Eyre had created a new firm, starting afresh from the Canbury Park Road premises building a string of world-class biplane light bombers and fighters including the Hawker Fury, Hawker Demon, Hawker Hart and Hawker Hind designed by Sydney Camm.

 By January 1935, Camm had completed his initial design work on a new single-seat monoplane fighter with an enclosed cockpit, retractable undercarriage and eight machine guns - the Hawker Hurricane.